TyruswooStudio/Tyruswoo_BigChoiceLists-MZ/README.md

 **v1.0.1** - 8/30/2023
 - This plugin is now free and open source under the [MIT license](https://opensource.org/license/mit/).

+**v1.0.2** - 2/2/2024
+- Fixed crash on opening a choice list not accompanied by a message window.

 > **Remember, only you can build your dreams!**
 >
 > *Tyruswoo*